qlineai2025/qline/DOCUMENTATION.md

 #### Controls in the Side Panel
 *   **Voice Control (Mic Icon)**: When enabled, the app uses an AI-powered system that listens for both verbal commands and your reading pace.
     *   **Command Recognition**: You can control the prompter with your voice.
-The available commands are: "next slide", "previous slide", "go to slide [number]", "stop"/"pause", "start"/"play"/"go", and "rewind".
+The available commands are: "next slide", "previous slide", "go to slide [number]", "stop"/"pause", "start"/"play"/"go", "rewind", and in-text navigation like "go back to [a phrase from your script]".
 The AI prioritizes commands over script reading.
     *   **Pace Matching & Position Tracking**: If no command is detected, the AI falls back to its original behavior: it intelligently matches the scrolling speed to your reading pace and periodically re-centers the view on the last word you spoke.
     *   **Automatic Slide Navigation**: When in "Notes View" for a presentation, the prompter will automatically advance to the next slide once you've finished reading all the notes for the current one.
 *   **Assist Mode (ScreenShare Icon)**: This button opens a clean, secondary prompter window.
 You can drag this window to a second monitor and make it full-screen.
 It stays perfectly in sync with the main window's text, settings, and scrolling.